Skip to content

 Create a QR code with your logo

-A logo can make a QR code feel more on-brand, but it also changes the scanning margin for error.
-The safest approach is to pair a simple design with strong contrast, enough quiet space, and the right error correction level.
+A logo can make a QR code feel more on-brand, but it also changes scan reliability.
+The safest approach is strong contrast, enough quiet space, and a modest centered logo.

 Why logo placement changes scannability

-A QR code works because scanners can still identify key patterns and decode the remaining data.
-When you cover the center with a logo, you reduce the amount of visible data, so the code needs enough error correction to survive that interruption.
+A QR code works because scanners identify key patterns and decode the remaining data.
+When you cover the center with a logo, the code needs enough error correction to survive that interruption.

-That is why ScopeQR automatically raises the effective error correction level when you upload a logo.
-It protects readability without forcing you to think through the underlying encoding math every time.
+ScopeQR automatically raises the effective error correction level when you upload a logo so the branded code stays more reliable.

 How to make branded QR codes scan reliably

 Use dark foreground colors on a light background, keep the logo reasonably small, and avoid low-contrast combinations.
-Export a clean vector or high-resolution file for print instead of stretching a small raster asset.
+Export SVG or high-resolution PNG for print.

 • Use high contrast between the code and the background.

-• Leave a clear white border around the QR code.
+• Leave a clear quiet zone around the QR code.

 • Keep the logo centered and modest in size.

-• Test the final design on multiple phones before publishing or printing.
+• Test the final design on multiple phones before publishing.

 Common questions